-We expect that our capital expenditures, software feature enhancements, and content purchases will approximate \$5.0 million in 2008.
+We expect that our capital expenditures, software feature enhancements, and content purchases will approximate between \$3.0 and \$3.5 million in 2009.
 We expect to fund these capital expenditures with existing cash and investments and from cash generated from operations, and if necessary from our revolving credit facility.
-From January 1 through February 29, 2008, we had capital expenditures of approximately \$266,000, primarily related to hardware, software, content, and software feature enhancements.
+From January 1 through February 28, 2009, we had capital expenditures of approximately \$500,000, primarily related to hardware, software, content, and software feature enhancements.

 Our strategic alliances have typically provided for payments to content partners based on revenues and development partners and other parties based on services rendered.
 We expect to continue similar arrangements in the future.
-We have commitments under capital lease obligations for computer hardware and operating lease commitments for our operating facilities in Nashville, TN, Laurel, MD, Franklin, TN, and Denver, CO.
-We also have scheduled monthly payments due under a promissory note.
+We have commitments under capital lease obligations for computer hardware and operating lease commitments for our operating facilities in Nashville, Tennessee, Laurel, Maryland, and Franklin, Tennessee.
+We also have scheduled monthly payments due under a promissory note through May 2010.